propublica/stateface/README.md

 ## Forking and Contributing

+The [Glyphs Mini](http://itunes.apple.com/us/app/glyphs-mini/id469036911?mt=12) `.glyphs` file is [included in the repo](http://propublica.github.com/stateface/font/stateface.glyphs) if any type (especially hinting) experts want to try their hand at tuning it.

+FontSquirrel's [FontFace Generator](http://www.fontsquirrel.com/fontface/generator) generated the files in `font/webfont` To generate the files in webfont.

 We projected `.eps` files for each state and for the U.S. using TK.
 The script that generates the files is in the tools directory.
 Running `make state-plane` or `make albers` will re-make the EPS files if you need to do that for some reason.

-We used [Glyphs Mini](http://itunes.apple.com/us/app/glyphs-mini/id469036911?mt=12) to assemble the font and FontSquirrel's [FontFace Generator](http://www.fontsquirrel.com/fontface/generator) to auto-hint and generate EOT and WOFF files.

-The raw `.glyphs` file is [included in the repo](http://propublica.github.com/stateface/font/stateface.glyphs) if any type (especially hinting) experts want to try their hand at tuning it.

 ## License

-StateFace is licensed under an MIT license.
-See the [license file](http://propublica.github.com/stateface/LICENSE.txt) for details.
+    Copyright (c) 2012, ProPublica

+    Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+    The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

+    THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.